It’s a lot harder than it looks.

 It’s not that bad.

 With the right training and practice, you can learn to manage expectations and interruptions, and prepare for the occasional medical emergency.
-Thankfully, most of these incidences don’t happen simultaneously, although some days, it can feel like that.
+Thankfully, most of these incidents don’t happen simultaneously, although some days, it can feel like that.

 On the positive side, you will meet amazing people who love what you’re doing and will become your best customers.
 That’s what makes this industry worth it.